MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-permissions.md

 ---
-title: Manage access to resources with Azure Stack role-based access control | Microsoft Docs
+title: Manage access to resources in Azure Stack with role-based access control | Microsoft Docs
 description: Learn how to manage role-based access control (RBAC) permissions in Azure Stack as an admin or a tenant.
 services: azure-stack
 documentationcenter: ''